amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 4\.
 Subscribe the ALB endpoint to the SNS order topic using the [API Key Management Portal](https://www.interstella.trade/getkey.html) to start receiving orders from Interstella HQ to test your service.

 First you need the public DNS name of your ALB endpoint.
-Go to the EC2 Dashboard, click on **Load Balancers** under the **Load balancing** section of the left menu.
+Go to the [EC2 dashboard](https://console.aws.amazon.com/ec2/v2/home), click on **Load Balancers** under the **Load balancing** section of the left menu.
 Select the ALB you created and look for the **DNS Name** listed in the Description tab.

 ![ALB DNS Name](images/03-alb-dns.png)